eCP: Equivariant Conformal Prediction with pre-trained models: Introduction

-\textbf{Contributions}: This paper makes the following contributions: \begin{enumerate} \item We propose Equivariantized Conformal Prediction (eCP), a post-hoc method that incorporates group symmetries into conformal prediction via nonconformity score symmetrization, applicable to arbitrary pretrained models. \item We establish that group-averaged nonconformity scores are contracted in increasing convex order, yielding improved tail behavior and sharper conformal prediction sets in expectation.
+To validate our theory, we study eCP in the context of pedestrian trajectory prediction, a domain characterized by strong geometric symmetries and long-horizon uncertainty accumulation.
+Our experiments demonstrate that eCP consistently yields tighter prediction regions than standard conformal prediction, with the largest gains appearing at stringent confidence levels---precisely where vanilla CP is most conservative. \textbf{Contributions}: The contributions of this paper are summarized as follows: \begin{enumerate} \item We propose Equivariantized Conformal Prediction (eCP), a post-hoc method that incorporates group symmetries into conformal prediction via nonconformity score symmetrization, applicable to arbitrary pretrained prediction models. \item We establish that group-averaged nonconformity scores are contracted in increasing convex order, yielding improved tail behavior and sharper conformal prediction sets in expectation. \item We demonstrate empirically that eCP significantly reduces uncertainty in long-horizon trajectory prediction tasks, particularly at high confidence levels, while maintaining formal coverage guarantees. \end{enumerate} Overall, eCP provides a principled and practical mechanism for reducing conformal uncertainty by exploiting symmetry structure already present in the problem—bridging the gap between geometric inductive bias and post-hoc uncertainty quantification.